jmind-systems/routeros-backup-service/README.md

 Generates full .rsc export, backup file and send it to specified e-mail with main information about device.
-E-mail seting must be set manualy.
+E-mail parameters must be set manualy.